 19.6.15.1 Purpose and Zone Characteristics

 The BPD Business Park Development Zone is established to promote business and employment opportunities to strengthen the economic vitality of the community.
-The zoning district is intended to provide an aesthetically attractive environment for, and conducive for, the location of offices, light industrial activities, research and development businesses, and related uses in a well-planned architecturally controlled setting.
+The zoning district is intended to provide an aesthetically attractive environment for, and conducive to, the location of offices, light industrial activities, research and development businesses, and related uses in a well-planned architecturally controlled setting.
 Development will consist of attractively designed buildings and landscaping to create a parklike setting, and land uses that promote the public health, safety, and general welfare of the community.
 Business activities that create considerable air, ground or water pollution, noise, vibrations or other undesirable impacts are expressly prohibited.

 19.6.15.2 Permitted, Conditional, Accessory, and Prohibited Uses